mvolkmann/blog/src/rust.md

 Each key/value pair is described by a line with the syntax `key = value`.
 Keys are not surrounded by any delimiters.

-Supported value data types include string, integer, float, boolean, datetime, array (ordered list of values), and table (collection of key/value pairs).
+Supported value data types include string, integer, float, boolean, datetime, array (an ordered list of values), and table (a collection of key/value pairs).
 String values are surrounded by double quotes.
 Datetime values have the format `yyyy-mm-ddThh:mm:ss`.
-The time portion can be omitted or be followed by a time zone, `Z` for UTC or `+hh:mm` for an offset.
+The time portion can be omitted or be followed by a time zone which is `Z` for UTC or `+hh:mm` for a specific offset.
 Array elements are surrounded by square brackets and separated by commas.

 Comments begin with the `#` character and extend to the end of the line.